RasulIslyamgali/Messenger-With-Wifi/README.md

 # Messenger-With-Wifi

-Simple messenge for recognition with desktops in same wifi network
+Simple messenger for recognition with desktops in same wifi network

 requirements: